andresziemecki/Financial-Machine-Learning/README.md

 ## Financial APIs <a name = "apis"></a>

-Real time stcok quotes and the osibility to play with ficticious money for backtesting. https://docs.alpaca.markets/
+Real time stcok quotes and the posibility to play with ficticious money for backtesting. https://docs.alpaca.markets/

 Real time stcok quotes and historical data information.